Timeshare Loans: Can You Finance Timeshare Purchases?

 Point System Timeshare

 Instead of a set amount of time each year, a point system timeshare offers points each year that owners may save up as they see fit.
-They usually come with a number of properties timeshare owners may choose from, and each property may cost a different amount of points depending on its location, size, and requested time of year.
+These usually come with a number of properties for timeshare owners to choose from, and each property may cost a different number of points depending on its location, size, and requested time of year.

 Types of Timeshare Ownership